-Additionally, a lot of people research this topic, especially students who are writing various kinds of examination across the world, which includes WASSCE candidates).
+Additionally, many people research this topic, especially students who are writing various examinations worldwide, including WASSCE candidates).

-Now what are the features of a private limited company, and how does it differ from public limited company?
+What are the features of a private limited company, and how does it differ from a public limited company?

 The Characteristics Of A Private Company

-As a matter of fact, Private Limited Liability Company possess the following features:
+Factually speaking, Private Limited Liability Company possesses the following features:

 Number of Owners: